 Ideally, you want to respect yourself enough to push through the fear or doubt and go after that job, business, or position you have been dreaming about.
 You do not want to waste your life away in a position or job role that you dislike.

-Gaining more self-respect allows you to do just that.
-It gives you the confidence to go after what you want, which, ultimately, brings more happiness and fulfillment into your life as well.
+Therefore, gaining more self-respect allows you to do just that.
+It gives you the confidence to go after what you want.
+As a result, this brings more happiness and fulfillment into your life as well.

 In lifestyle choices